 It is raining outside!
 And it is cold and gloomy.
-We have our wood stove going full blast and I am thinking a nice beef stew would be perfect for dinner tonight!
+We have our wood stove going full blast, and I think a nice beef stew would be perfect for dinner tonight!

 Yield 8 -10

-A hearty beef stew with vegetables, herbs and red wine in a slightly thickened flavorful sauce .
+This timeless recipe for beef stew is loaded with chunks of lean beef, vegetables, herbs and red wine in a slightly thickened flavorful sauce.
+This classic stew is a hearty, healthy one-pot meal.

 - 1/2 cup of all-purpose flour